 Stage III cancer.
 The cancer has spread outside the prostate into local tissue.
 It may have spread into the seminal vesicles.
 These are the glands that make semen.
 Stage III is called locally advanced prostate cancer.

-Staging along with the PSA value and Gleason score help you and your doctor decide on the best treatment, taking into account:
+Staging along with the PSA value and Gleason score helps you and your provider decide on the best treatment, taking into account:

 - Your age